 For our other posts about Brexit, including why referendum can be misused, go to our Brexit menu page.

 Join Your Local EU Group:

-Thank you for reading my post and if you believe in keeping the UK in the European Union please join your local EU group.
+Thank you for reading my post and if you believe in the UK rejoining the European Union please join your local EU group.
 If you live in North Wales join our Wrexham for Europe Facebook group and you can donate using our crowding funding page here to show your support for the People’s Vote.